zdravkov/kendo-docs/api/dataviz/chart.md

 The angle (degrees) of the first category on the axis.

-Zero degrees points left, value increases in clockwise direction.
+Angles increase clockwise and zero is to the left.
 Negative values are acceptable.

 #### Example - set the donut chart series start angle
     <div id="chart"></div>